cn205000/IT-Portfolio/VM's & Network Traffic/Creating-VMs-Within-Azure/readme.md

 <br>

 ## Step 2️⃣: Create a Windows 10 Virtual Machine (VM)

+>📌 *Why?* This VM will act as the client system for testing connections and monitoring network traffic.

 1. Go to **Virtual Machines** in Azure and click **Create** → **Azure Virtual Machine**.
 2. Under the **Basics** tab:
    - Select the **previously created Resource Group**.